 In June 2017, the GASB issued Statement No. 87, Leases.
 The statement is meant to increase the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases previously classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset.
-Statement 87 is effective for fiscal years beginning after June 30, 2021 and earlier adoption is encouraged.
-The City is currently evaluating the impact of this statement on the financial statements when implemented.
+Statement 87 is effective for fiscal years beginning after June 30, 2021.
+The City implemented this statement as noted in Note 11.